kordless/substrate/README.md

 1. **Visit the Substrate API**: Navigate to the following URL to retrieve your API key:
    - [https://substrate.run](https://substrate.run)

+2. Do a `pip install substrate`

+3. Run the program with `python main.py`

-2. **Input Your API Key**: Once you have your API key, you can input it into the application during startup when prompted.
+4. **Input Your API Key**: Once you have your API key, you can input it into the application during startup when prompted.

-3. Do a `pip install substrate`

 ## Running the Code